29 Sep How often, and how, should medication training be repeated and competence assessed?

-Regulation 18 of The Health and Social Care Act 2008 states there needs to be sufficient numbers of trained staff available, but gives no more detail than that.
+Regulation 18 of The Health and Social Care Act 2008 states sufficient numbers of trained staff must be available, but gives no more detail.
 Hence, CQC refer to NICE guidelines which state:

 For care homes (1): “Good Practise is represented by the care home provider undertaking an annual review of the knowledge, skills and competencies relating to the management and administration of medicines”.